icosalogic/HBD1E/README.md

 # HBD1E
-Kicad project for a flexible gate driver board to drive two MOSFETs with TO-247-4 package and pinout [Drain, Source, KelvinSource, Gate].
+Kicad project for a configurable gate driver board to drive two MOSFETs with TO-247-4 package and pinout [Drain, Source, KelvinSource, Gate].

 Front side of board: